docmartin87/MadnessFM/README.md

 ## Features

 Each of the 5 pages has a universal header for the navigation of the site.
 It is made up of 3 columns.
-The middle column is the bands logo and links back to the home page.
+The middle column is the stations logo and links back to the home page.
 The side columns have 2 buttons in each and link to the other pages on the site.

-Each of the 5 pages has a universal footer that leads to the band’s social media pages.
+Each of the 5 pages has a universal footer that leads to the station’s social media pages.

-The Home page (index.html) is used to describe what the band do, has 2 customer reviews, and gives contact details on how to book them for a gig.
-I embeded a video from Youtube of the band.
+The Home page (index.html) is used to describe what the station do, has 2 customer reviews, and gives contact details on how to book them for a gig.
+I embeded a video from Youtube of the station.

 The Gigs page is a simple design of splitting the section into 2 columns and using a heading of the Month/Year on the left of the page and a list of Dates and Venues then down the right hand side of the page.

-The Merch page took a bit of thinking on my part as the band itself doesn’t actually sell merchandise so I went and looked at The Killers website for inspiration which just had a list of links to the sites that sold their merchandise so I used the same idea but had three separate links.
+The Merch page took a bit of thinking on my part as the station itself doesn’t actually sell merchandise so I went and looked at The Killers website for inspiration which just had a list of links to the sites that sold their merchandise so I used the same idea but had three separate links.
 Records linked to HMV, Clothes linked to Pennys, and Memorabilia linked to a memorabilia site.

-The Band page is a simple design also of a 4 rows, each split into 2 columns, one for a photo and another for a quick name, instrument, and description of each member.
+The station page is a simple design also of a 4 rows, each split into 2 columns, one for a photo and another for a quick name, instrument, and description of each member.

 The Contact page is a form consisting of a name, email and message text input and a button to send the message.

 ### Existing Features

 * Header (on each page) – allows users on each page to navigate the website, by having them select buttons to go to each page on the site.
-* Footer (on each page) – allows users on each page to navigate to the bands social media sites which will open on a separate tab.
+* Footer (on each page) – allows users on each page to navigate to the stations social media sites which will open on a separate tab.
-* Home page (index.html) – allows the users to see the band in action by clicking an embedded video of the band from Youtube.
+* Home page (index.html) – allows the users to see the station in action by clicking an embedded video of the station from Youtube.
-* Merch page (merch.html) – allows the users to be redirected to sites which open on new tabs where the user can buy band merchandise.
+* Merch page (merch.html) – allows the users to be redirected to sites which open on new tabs where the user can buy station merchandise.
-* The Gigs page (gigs.html) – allows the users to see when and where the band are playing in the upcoming months.
+* The Gigs page (gigs.html) – allows the users to see when and where the station are playing in the upcoming months.
-* The Band page (band.html) – allows the users to get to know the band members.
+* The station page (station.html) – allows the users to get to know the station members.
-* The Contact page (contact.html) – allows the users to contact the band through use of a form.
+* The Contact page (contact.html) – allows the users to contact the station through use of a form.

 ### Features Left to Implement